 Find out the qualities that make leaders stand out from managers and that are necessary for impactful leadership in event management.

 Leadership in event management is not easy.
+In that context, the role of a leader is to unite, bringing together a team to pursue a common goal.
 Organizing events involves dozens of little details and tasks that are each vital to their success.
 It is only natural to get bogged down in the details, trying to get the next event over the line.

 In that case, the focus is commonly operational.
 Is the event website published?
 What registration solution are we using?
 What channels are we using to promote the event?